wmruef/orcaD/README.md

-  Orcad is configured through the use of a config file ( defaults to /usr/local/orcaD/orcad.cfg ) and is started by the operating system process management program "init" (see installation section for details).
-Init has the ability to not only start a program when the system is booted, but to also restart it should it automatically should it crash at any time.
+  Orcad is configured through the use of a config file ( defaults to /usr/local/orcaD/orcad.cfg ) and is started by the operating system process management program "init" or systemd (see installation section for details).
+Init/systemd has the ability to not only start a program when the system is booted, but to also restart it should it automatically should it crash at any time.
 It is important that orcad is started in this fashion as it offers some amount of insurance that the winch will be shut off should